jmmyles91-ux/Class7-week-1-2/README.md

 ## Table of contents

 - Creating a security group
-- creating an EC2
+- Creating an EC2
-- using the instance
+- Using the instance
+- Using SSH
+- Using a launch template

 ### Template used == https://github.com/jmmyles91-ux/BALERICACLASS7/blob/main/ec2scrpit